mabrobotics/candle/README.md

 cmake ..
 make
 ```
-After a successful build you should be able to see the compiled examples in `candle/build/Candle/` directory.
+After a successful build you should be able to see the compiled examples in `candle/build/` directory.
 To run an example simply call `./exampleX` where `X` is the example number.

 ## Python library
 CANdle Python library was created using [pybind11](https://github.com/pybind/pybind11).
 You can install the package using the command:
 `pip install pyCandleMAB`.
-Python examples are located in `pyCandle/examples` directory.
+Python examples are located in `examples_python` directory.

 ## Examples
 Examples feature simple use cases for most of the methods supplied with the library as well as comments guiding the user